DevZest/RDO.Net/src/Docs/articles/_rdo_net_summary.md

-Relational Data Objects for .Net (RDO.Net) is a lightweight, yet comprehensive framework to develop enterprise application in .Net platform, targeting .Net developers.
-It consists of the following libraries and tools:
+RDO.Net (Relational Data Objects for .Net) is a revolutionary framework to develop enterprise applications in .Net platform, consists of the following libraries and tools:

 ![image](/images/RdoNetOverview.jpg)